-In 1974 the International Maritime Organization approved an International Agreement for the Safety of Human Life art Sea (SOLAS) which includes an annex containing regulations and requirements for the safety of vessels and people.
-These regulations are based fundamentally on two documents:
+In 1974, the International Maritime Organisation approved an International Agreement for the Safety of Life at Sea (SOLAS) which includes an annex containing the regulations and requirements for the safety of vessels and people.
+These regulations are mainly based on two documents:

-The code will be applied to ships being used for international voyages (passenger ships, cargo ships of 500 GT and upwards) and port installations which provide services to such ships.
+The Code applies to ships on international voyages (passenger ships, cargo ships of 500 GT gross tonnage and upwards) and to port facilities serving such ships undertaking international voyages.

-The Protection Plan will be drawn up taking into account the result of this Evaluation and the indications of the Code, and must include measures to:
+The Plan should be drawn up taking into account the outcome of the Port Facility Security Assessment and the Code guidelines and should include, inter alia, measures to:

 Every port will have a Protection Officer, although the same person could be appointed Protection Officer of more than one port.
 The Protection Officer of Port Installations(OPIP) must have the required training and experience so that is properly able to carry out his responsibilities.

 The Port Authority of Castellon has carried out the Port Facility Security Assessment and drawn up the Port Facility Security Plan for the entire port which, in turn, includes the review of all the assessments and security plans of the port facilities in the Port Authority’s service area, so as to ensure protection against anti-social risks (attacks, hijackings, piracy, terrorism, etc.) and in compliance with the International Ship and Port Facility Security Code.